ropensci/emld/README.md

 ## Writing EML

-Becuase `emld` objects are just nested lists, we can create EML just by writing lists:
+Because `emld` objects are just nested lists, we can create EML just by writing lists:

 ``` r